NC Spousal Support (aka Alimony)

 Post-separation Support is spousal support that is paid after the parties have separated until the earlier of any of the following: 1) The date specified in the order for post-separation support; 2) The entry of an order awarding or denying alimony; 3) The dismissal of an alimony claim; 4) The entry of a judgment of absolute divorce if no claim of alimony is pending at the time of entry of the judgment of absolute divorce; or 5) The dependent spouse remarries or cohabitates, or either the payor spouse or dependent spouse dies.

-When Alimony is Awarded in North Carolina
+When is Alimony Awarded in North Carolina?

 Because alimony may entail large sums of money or the transfer of substantial wealth, legal representation to protect your rights will be a good investment.
 Additionally, if you believe that you have assets that may be subject to litigation in a dissolution of marriage (divorce) proceeding, you are again reminded that obtaining legal counsel in these complicated issues may be worth the effort and the money.
 Contact Cary Divorce Attorney James Hart to schedule a divorce assessment.